orsenthil/senthil.learntosolveit.com-deploy/posts/2004/07/16/on-becoming-an-expert-c-programmer.md

 .. title: On becoming an expert C programmer
 .. slug: on-becoming-an-expert-c-programmer
 .. date: 2004-07-16 13:49:00
-.. tags:
+.. tags: c, programming, expert, tips
-.. category: General
+.. category: Programming
-.. description:
+.. description: Insights and tips on becoming an expert C programmer, including writing quality code and sharing it with others.
-.. categories: General
+.. categories: Programming
 .. wp-status: publish

 `Tell me what I should do in order to keep strong feelings towards C.`